 Check your propane tank’s tare weight (unladen weight).
 It probably weighs around 17 lbs when empty.

-To figure out the amount of propane in it, simply weigh the tank and subtract it by the tare weight.
-For example, if the total weight is 25 lbs, then the Propane left is 8lbs.
+To determine the propane amount, weigh the tank and subtract it from the tare weight.
+For example, if the total weight is 25 lbs, the propane left is 8 lbs.

-This method is not 100% accurate, but it will give you a reasonable estimate.
+This method is not 100% accurate but will give you a reasonable estimate.

 Gauge